lordicondev/lordicon/demo/element/README.md

   element with released version.
 Keep in mind that this is not the most efficient method as the entire library (including bundled lottie-web) is loaded by default.
-- **triggers** - In this example, we present all available built-in animation triggers.
+- **triggers** - In this example, we present all built-in animation triggers.
 - **trigger target** - Use the target attribute to indicate which parent element should activate the trigger.
 Helpful functionality when building all kinds of